GMDU/code-of-copper/README.md

 Variables can use the +, -, *, /, and % operators.

-Only one operator is supported per line, so no "let x = a / b + c"
+Only one operator is supported per line, so that means `let x = a / b + c` will not work.

-If a variable's name contains characters other than letters, numbers or underscores, then it must be referenced within parentheses.

 EX.
 ```ruby